rackerlabs/rackspace-how-to/content/cloud-servers/troubleshooting-mysql-with-mysqltuner.md

 product_url: cloud-servers
 ---

 MySQLTuner is an original Perl script written by Rackspace that executes a series of SQL queries to identify some common configuration issues with MySQL.
-Using the results you can make adjustments to increase performance and stability.
+Using the results, you can make adjustments to increase performance and stability.

 1. Ensure that your  **~/.my.cnf** file is properly configured.
 Using this file, you can configure MySQLTuner to automatically connect to the remote database (client).

        user=*userName*

        password=*password*

        host=*cloudDBHostname*

 2. Download the **mysqltuner.pl** script at https://github.com/major/MySQLTuner-perl.